|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

 for other sites - follow links.

 Bryan Attewell from the UK has written a Steam Locomotive Simulator (20131130:133441) which is available for downloading.
-He has a simulation using a 36 class from Sydney to Bundanoon.
+For Australian fans, he also has a simulation using a 36 class from Sydney to Bundanoon.

 Ben maintains a couple of parts of the Ffestiniog Railway.